-But this year, the stakes were higher than ever.
+But last year, the stakes were higher than ever.
 Legendary investor Warren Buffett backed a bet that would have paid out a $1 billion prize over 40 years to anyone who accurately predicted the victor of every tournament game.

 No one won the nearly impossible bet.
 But in the event someone ever does, the IRS will definitely get its share.